Reclaim purpose and restore sanity

 It happens all the time.
-You spend a couple hours in a meeting and leave without a plan, a decision or even a due out.
+You spend a couple hours in a meeting and leave without a plan, a decision or even a next step.
 Well, you don’t have to meeting this way.
 After all, you have Shakespeare.

 You heard right: Shakespeare tells you how to meeting.
 Whether you’re a leader looking for a better approach or an employee hungry for purpose, the Bard offers some pretty choice moves to fix what’s broken.
 No need to read his nine plays on Tudor history (unless you want to).
 We’ll spell it out in a 5-minute post so you can be an agent of change—and, perhaps, the hero of the office.

 Assess your leadership.

 Let’s be honest: Meeting problems usually start with leaders.
 Shakespeare’s plays show us some familiar types.
 Recognize any of these in your meeting?

 Richard II – The Waffler.
 Intelligent but indecisive; wastes time on old or irrelevant topics; likes authority but won’t accept responsibility; fears failure and, therefore, fails to act; yields to situational pressure, which means workers live in a world of contradiction.

 Henry IV – The Sledgehammer.
 Qualified but accustomed to being right; can strong-arm and rub workers raw; aggressive with opinions and defensive when questioned; disinterested and dismissive of opposition; breeds unintended resentment.